-In this first interview in a continuing series, Aunt Bertha’s Anthony Pico speaks to Reed Connell, executive director and chair of A Home Within, an Oakland, California, based national organization that connects current and former foster youth to therapy services.
+In this first interview in a continuing series, findhelp’s Anthony Pico speaks to Reed Connell, executive director and chair of A Home Within, an Oakland, California, based national organization that connects current and former foster youth to therapy services.
 Connell also co-founded and is a managing partner at San Francisco-based Social Change Partners, LLC, which helps youth-focused groups.

-Anthony Pico specializes in community engagement, public affairs, and nonprofits in his role as a Los Angeles-based Community Engagement Manager at Aunt Bertha.
+Anthony Pico specializes in community engagement, public affairs, and nonprofits in his role as a Los Angeles-based Community Engagement Manager at findhelp.
 In 2007, he was featured on a segment of This American Life at the age of 18 after several years as an expert and public speaker discussing his background as a kid in the foster-care system.
 His interest in the topic has continued and in the ‘Fostering Conversation’ series for this site, he will speak to national experts who have insight into problems and solutions for foster care.

 [This Q&A has been edited for clarity and brevity.]

 ANTHONY PICO: Tell us about how you got to A Home Within and what it is that A Home Within does.

 REED CONNELL: Most fundamentally, A Home Within maintains a nationwide network of skilled and trained clinicians and therapists who make a commitment to providing pro-bono psychotherapy to young people who are currently in foster care or have been in foster care.
 The average length of a match is about three years, and we have a considerable number of matches where the commitment is essentially indefinite.
 So it’s a relationship that winds up lasting, we say, for as long as it takes.